New exact solutions in multi-scalar field cosmology: Non-Linear first-order systems

+A crucial feature of the model is the existence of fixed points that have both repulsive and attractive directions, and the nonexistence of fixed points that are attractive in all directions.
+These are essential ingredients for trajectories to describe a strange attractor.
+The absence of an attractive fixed point also implies that there are no trajectories that can approach a de Sitter universe at late times.
+The trajectories are quasi-periodic and approach de Sitter behavior only when they pass through the vicinity of fixed points, where $(\partial_i W)^2\ll W^2$ and there is dominance of potential energy ({\it cf.} \eqref{wwvv}).
+Quasi-periodic orbits go around the different fixed points interpolating in a non-monotonic way between approximate de Sitter cosmologies \cite{Russo:2022gdj}.

 It is important to note that strange attractors cannot occur if the kinetic term is positive definite.
 The reason is that the equation $\dot H = - \frac14 G_{ij} \dot \phi^i \dot\phi^j$ implies $\dot H<0$ at all times if the kinetic term is positive definite, and this makes it impossible for the system to have the quasi-periodic trajectories that characterize strange attractors.
-Therefore they can only occur if there is at least one ghost in the low-energy effective Lagrangian, like in the above example.
+Therefore they can only occur if there is at least one ghost in the low-energy effective Lagrangian, like in the above example.\footnote{Cosmological models inspired in D-brane dynamics with similar superpotential have also been investigated in \cite{Ashoorioon:2009wa,Ashoorioon:2009sr}, but only with positive definite kinetic terms.
+Other discussions of superpotentials for cosmological models with ghost scalar fields can be found in \cite{Arefeva:2005mka,Vernov:2006dm}}.

 In this paper we only consider examples with positive definite kinetic terms and bounded potentials.
 In particular, bounded potentials can be easily obtained by choosing a separable superpotential of the form \be W=\sum_i F_i(\phi_i)\ , \ee with polynomial $F_i$'s.
 In addition, in these cases the first-order equations can be solved by direct integration.